GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/2TDatabase.md

 - xp_cmdshell
 - FileSystemObject and all similar methods

-This kind of access to file system is not allowed in a cloud envirorment.
+This kind of access to file system is not allowed in a cloud environment.

 ###Do you use Global Temporary Tables (the one with ##)?
-- In a shared envirorment this is not allowed you can use only session temp table.
-This global tmp table are often used to import data from different source.
-If you can afford you can consider to change this mecanism using Azure Storage as a place to park data while importing.
+- In a shared environment this is not allowed you can use only session temp table.
+This global temp table are often used to import data from different source.
+If you can afford you can consider to change this mechanism using Azure Storage as a place to park data while importing.